Slapping Fun Music Rhythm Game Rabbit Rhythms

 If you are teaching students who don’t know eighth notes yet or if you want to challenge your older students and remove the basic rhythms, you can easily separate the cards by color.

-Here’s what you’ll get in the Rabbit Rhythms fun music rhythm game download:
+Here’s what you’ll get with the Rabbit Rhythms printable download:

-• Complete Rabbit Rhythms game in US Letter size and A4 size
+• Rabbit Rhythms game in 2 sizes: US letter & A4

 • Rabbit Rhythms game board